VC Theoretical Explanation of Double Descent: Appendix A: Selection of Parameters in VC-Bounds

+In the following, we present the application of VC bounds on 4 different data sets adapted for binary classification, namely CIFAR10 (cat vs automobile) \citep{Krizhevsky2009}, SVHN (digit 5 vs 8) \citep{Netzer2011}, Fashion MNIST (dress vs coat) \citep{Xiao2017}, and epileptic seizure \citep{Andrzejak2001}.
+For the image-based dataset, each sample is first transformed into grayscale image, and then rescaled to [0, 1] interval via min-max scaling.
+For the epileptic seizure dataset, the data set is normalized to zero mean and unit standard deviation.
+We follow the same training procedures as the modeling of MNIST data set shown in section 2.
+All data sets has 800 training samples and 2,000 test samples.
+Modeling results are obtained for a network with random ReLU features, trained using both SVM and LS classifier, are shown in figures \ref{figA4}, \ref{figA5}, \ref{figA6}, \ref{figA7}.

-Last set of results shows the effect of varying the number of training samples on test error, for a fixed-size network.
-This setting was used in \cite{Nakkiran2021}.
-Results in Figure \ref{figA5} show modeling double descent for digits data set, using fixed-size network with N=500 and N=1500.
-These results are obtained for the network with random ReLU features and are trained using LS classifier with $a_1=1$ and $a_2=1$.
+The last set of results shows the effect of varying the number of training samples on test error, for a fixed-size network, using MNIST data set.
+This setting was used in \citet{Nakkiran2021} for demonstrating double descent.
+Results in Figure \ref{figA8} show modeling double descent for digits data set, using fixed-size network with N=500 and N=1500.
+These results are obtained for the network with random ReLU features and are trained using a LS classifier with $a_1=3$ and $a_2=1$.
 They show very accurate modeling of double descent using VC-bounds, under this setting.